naiyt/reddit-replier/README.md

     parser

-The `parser` should be a function that takes one argument (message) and returns 2 values.
+The `parser` should be an object that takes no parameters.
+It must have a `parse` method that takes one argument (message) and returns 2 values.
 The first should be `True` or `False` based on whether redditreplier should reply to that comment.
 The second value should be the text that you want redditreplier to reply with.
 (Feel free to leave this as an empty string if you are replying `False` for the first value.)

+(`parser` used to be just a function, but defining it as a class gives you a lot more flexibility with doing what you want with your parsing.)

     user_name